RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ### `github:webhook`

 You can configure a webhook on an existing repository in GitHub using this action.
 It takes `repoUrl` and `webhookUrl`.
-The `repoUrl` option needs to be in a the GitHub repo format.
-The `RepoUrlPicker` documented above will generate a url in the correct format.
+The `repoUrl` option needs to be in a GitHub repo format.
+The `RepoUrlPicker` documented above will generate a URL in the correct format.

 ```yaml
 steps: